Trum y Ddysgl

-Trum y Ddysgl is a mountain in Snowdonia, north Wales and is the second highest summit on the celebrated Nantlle Ridge.
+Trum y Ddysgl is a mountain in Snowdonia, north Wales and is the second highest summit on the Nantlle Ridge.
 It is also one half of the two Marilyns that make up the ridge, the other being Craig Cwm Silyn.

 The mountain has a dramatic morphology, with two aretes, dark glacial cwms and rocky character.
-There are views of Snowdonia, with Mynydd Mawr, Yr Wyddfa and Moel Hebog being close neighbours.
-The peak also has 3 other tops, which all in all form a rocky and relatively narrow part of the Nantlle ridge.
+There are views of Snowdonia, with Mynydd Mawr, Snowdon (Yr Wyddfa) and Moel Hebog being close neighbours.
+The peak also has three other tops, which all in all form a rocky and relatively narrow part of the Nantlle ridge.